HL7/FHIRPath/input/pages/index.md

 If the input collection is empty, the result is empty.

 If the `unit` argument is provided, it must be the string representation of a UCUM code (or a FHIRPath calendar duration keyword), and is used to determine whether the input quantity can be converted to the given unit, according to the unit conversion rules specified by UCUM.
-If the input quantity can be converted, the result is true, otherwise, the result is false.
+If the input quantity can be converted, the result is the converted quantity, otherwise, the result is empty.

 For calendar durations, FHIRPath defines the following conversion factors: